Usarneme/pig_latin/README.md

 1. Please open a pull request if you have any issues!
 ---

-#### Behavior/What It Does
+#### Specification
+* pigLatin function takes in a string called phrase
+* pigLatin function looks at the string for one or more words
+* pigLatin function looks at each word to transform it into Pig Latin
+* pigLatin transforms each word into Pig Latin by:
   * For words beginning with a vowel, add "way" to the end.
   * For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
   * If the first consonants include "qu", move the "u" along with the "q".
 Don't forget about words like "squeal" where "qu" doesn't come first!
   * For words beginning with "y", treat "y" as a consonant.
+* pigLatin combines the transformed words into a phrase
+* pigLatin returns the phrase to the caller

 ---

-#### Test Specifications
+#### Test Suite
 Describe: pigLatin()

   Test: "It will add 'way' to the end of words that begin with a vowel."